preciofishbone/OmniaDocs/document-management/author/controlled-documents-library/index.rst

 .. image:: cdl-settings-types-new.png

-+ **Language**: Select language for the document types to be shown in the list below.
++ **Language**: Select language for the Document Types to be shown in the list below.
 + **Document types**: Select which Document Types should be available when authors adds new draft documents here.

 Creating a draft document